Tailwind Blue Is the New Comic Sans (How One Color Killed Web Design Variety)

 Three concrete consequences.

 Banner blindness.
-Users recognize "blue tech site" the same way they recognize a cookie banner.
-The brain registers "I have seen this category before, scroll past."
-Conversion drops.
-Time-on-page drops.
-Memorability drops.
+Users recognize "blue tech site" the way they recognize a cookie banner.
+The brain files it under "seen this category, scroll past."
+Conversion drops, time-on-page drops, recall drops.

 Brand commodification.
-If your competitors all look the same as you, none of you have a brand.
-Visual differentiation is one of the cheapest forms of competitive moat.
-Throwing it away to ship faster is a false economy.
+If your competitors look exactly like you, none of you have a brand.
+Visual differentiation is one of the cheapest competitive moats there is.
+Throwing it away to ship a day faster is a false economy.

 What to use instead

 The simplest fix is to pick a hue outside the 200–290° band.
-Below are eleven specific colors we use in Sailop's procedural composer.
-Each was chosen because it sits far from the AI attractor and pairs cleanly with neutral backgrounds.
+Below are eleven colors we use in Sailop's procedural composer — each chosen because it sits far from the AI attractor and pairs cleanly with neutral backgrounds.

 | Color | Hex | Hue | Use case | |-------|-----|-----|----------| | Terracotta | #c2592e | 14° | Editorial, boutique, organic | | Burnt orange | #d65d0e | 24° | Retro, vintage, warm tech | | Amber | #d4a753 | 41° | Art deco, gilded, elegant | | Forest | #2d5a3d | 142° | Botanical, organic, sustainability | | Teal | #1acdb8 | 175° | Cyberpunk, neon, tech-with-warmth | | Brick red | #d4463b | 5° | Magazine, gallery, bold | | Crimson | #8b1a2b | 352° | Editorial dark, luxury, strong | | Phosphor green | #00ff41 | 135° | Terminal, retro tech | | Champagne | #8b6914 | 41° | Luxury, low-key elegance | | Ink | #1a1a1a | — | Newspaper, mono, brutalist | | Hot pink | #f72585 | 327° | Zine, punk, retro |

 Pick one.
-Pair it with a warm or cool off-black for text (not pure #000000, never pure #fff for backgrounds either).
-You have just stepped outside the AI default attractor.
+Pair it with a warm or cool off-black for text — never pure #000000, and never pure #ffffff for backgrounds.
+You have just stepped off the AI default attractor.
+(If you want the full decision process rather than a lookup table, see how to pick an accent color that isn't Tailwind blue.)

 The structural fix

-- Saturation distribution across the palette (AI defaults are over-saturated)
+- Saturation distribution across the palette — AI defaults run hot, every swatch near full chroma.

-- Contrast variation between primary, secondary, and tertiary accents (AI defaults are flat — same saturation across all roles)
+- Contrast variation between primary, secondary, and tertiary accents — AI defaults are flat, the same saturation across every role.

-Run sailop scan ./src and you get a per-dimension score for each of these.
-The color dimension catches all four signals and weighs them against the AI baseline.
+Run sailop scan ./src and you get a per-dimension score for each.
+The color dimension weighs all four signals against the AI baseline rather than just flagging the hue.

 Generating a unique palette

-npx sailop initThis generates a sailop.config.ts with a palette outside the AI attractor, max-saturation-delta enforced across the palette, an off-black for text, and exclusion rules for the 200–290° hue band.
+npx sailop initThis writes a sailop.config.ts with a palette outside the AI attractor, a max-saturation-delta enforced across roles, an off-black for text, and an exclusion rule for the 200–290° hue band:

-This is what we use to produce the 50 templates in the bundle.
-None of them have an accent in the AI-default hue band.
-The bundle covers the full color spectrum precisely because we excluded the band where every AI tool converges.
+This is how we produce the 50 templates in the bundle.
+None has an accent in the AI-default band, which is exactly why the bundle covers the rest of the spectrum so completely — we excluded the place where every tool converges.

 Comic Sans had a redemption arc

-After two decades of mockery, Comic Sans is now sometimes used *intentionally* — for accessibility (it scores well for dyslexic readers), for irony, for kids' content.
-The font itself is fine.
-The problem was using it everywhere by default.
+After two decades of mockery, Comic Sans is now used *on purpose* — for accessibility (it tests well with dyslexic readers), for irony, for kids' content.
+The font was never the problem.
+Using it everywhere by default was.

-Tailwind blue might get the same arc.
-In ten years, it will be the color you pick *deliberately* because you want to evoke "early-2020s AI startup" the same way Comic Sans evokes "1995 school newsletter."
-Right now, it is the color you ship by accident.
+Tailwind blue may get the same arc.
+In ten years, #3B82F6 will be the color you pick *deliberately* to evoke "early-2020s AI startup," the way Comic Sans now evokes "1995 school newsletter."
+Right now it's the color you ship by accident — and that accident is one of the fastest tells that a site was AI-generated.

 The accidental version is the slop.
 Pick the color on purpose.